The most common problems for neighbours concerning swimming pools are safety, noise, overflow and leakage of water.

 - have the barrier and sign properly maintained, and replaced if necessary (Swimming Pools Act 1992, Part 2 Access to swimming pools, Division 1, 2 & 4).

 An outdoor spa pool is included in the definition of swimming pool under the Act but is not required to have a child resistant barrier.
-Instead it must be covered and secured when not in use, by a substantial and lockable child-safe structure like a door, lid, grille or mesh (section 20 and Swimming Pools Regulation 2008, clause 9).
+Instead it must be covered and secured when not in use, by a substantial and lockable child-safe structure like a door, lid, grille or mesh (sections 3 and 20 and Swimming Pools Regulation 2018, clause 9).